iceman404/Entrance-Exam-Software/README.md

-## Currently I'm trying to refactor this huge pile of single file source code.
+## Currently I'm trying to refactor this single file source code.
 ### I'm looking into it now 🐝 🐝

 #### Memory of writing C code for the first time. 🐥🐥